-When you are trying to master the art of how to draw and sketch, there are many things to bare in mind.
+When you are trying to master the art of how to draw and sketch, there are many things to bear in mind.
 In 3dtotal Publishing’s latest book, 'Masters of Sketching', 20 incredible artists talk you through their process of creating a sketch, giving you invaluable insight into their way of working and offering you empowering words of motivation.
-Here are 10 snippets to help bring a new perspective to your creative process...
+Here are 10 sketching tips to help bring a new perspective to your creative process...

 01. It’s ok to be messy